 Impacts on the financial incentive to work would not, however, be limited to those actually in receipt of marginal relief/partial rebates.
-The balance between income in employment and income out of employment, as measured by replacement rates would also be affected.
+The balance between income in employment and income out of employment would also be affected.
 For example, a person moving from very low income, with a full rebate of property tax, to a job at low earnings could find that the full property tax bill would become payable.
+This aspect of the financial incentive to work is commonly measured by replacement rates, which estimate what proportion of disposable income when in work is retained or "replaced", when out of work.

-Estimates from the SWITCH model suggest that an income exemption limit of $\[\in \] 12,000$ per annum - corresponding roughly to the old age contributory pension rate of $\[\in \] 230$ per week - would mean that full rebates would apply to approximately 125,000 households.
+Estimates from the SWITCH model suggest that an income exemption limit of $\pounds 2,000$ per annum - corresponding roughly to the old age contributory pension rate of $\pounds 230$ per week - would mean that full rebates would apply to approximately 125,000 households.
 Provision for "marginal relief" or a sliding scale of rebates, with the rebate being reduced by 20 cent for every euro of disposable income, would lead to partial rebates for a further 100,000 households.
-If the property tax income exemption limit were set instead at $\[\in \] 15,000$ per annum, then full relief from property tax would be afforded on income grounds to approximately 235,000 households.
+If the property tax income exemption limit were set instead at $\pounds 5,000$ per annum, then full relief from property tax would be afforded on income grounds to approximately 235,000 households.
 A further 45,000 households would receive partial relief from property tax, if the withdrawal rate or marginal relief rate were set at 20 per cent.

 How does this scale of relief compare with the waivers in place in Northern Ireland?
 A precise comparison is not possible, because the Northern Ireland property tax applies to all residential property, owner occupied and rented.
 For reasons explained earlier (principally related to the unavailability of data on the capital values of rental accommodation in the Survey on Income and Living Conditions), here we analyse a property tax which applies only to the owner-occupied sector.
 In Northern Ireland, about 20 per cent of the population have their property tax bill paid under the housing benefit scheme.
 A further significant proportion receives rebates under the low income relief scheme.
-Under the schemes examined here, an income limit of €12,000 per annum would imply that about 8 per cent of owner occupiers would obtain full relief from property tax.
+Under the schemes examined here, an income limit of €12,000 per annum would imply that about 8 per cent of owner-occupiers would obtain full relief from property tax.
 A higher limit of €15,000 would imply that almost double this proportion would benefit from full relief - 15 per cent of owner occupiers would have a zero liability.
 A very substantial proportion of those in local authority tenancies would also be likely to qualify for income-related relief, if, as in Northern Ireland, the tax were applicable to the rental sector.
 This suggests that the parameters used to explore income related reliefs are operating on a broadly similar proportion of the population as in Northern Ireland.
 A more precise comparison would be of interest, and is one of the areas for further research.

 In our view, one of the key areas for further research is to explore the impact of alternative structures of property tax waiver and marginal relief on financial incentives to work.
 By this we mean not only the impact on marginal effective tax rates, but also the impact on replacement rates which are of greater relevance to the most important labour supply decisions, those affecting participation and the intensity of job search.
+More can be done in this area using the SWITCH model, which has the capacity to analyse such issues; but time did not permit the inclusion of such analyses in the current draft.